 Many bodies of water used by boaters are entirely within the boundaries of a particular state.
 The Uniform State Waterway Marking System has been devised for these waters.

 This system uses buoys and signs with distinctive shapes and colors to show regulatory or advisory information.
 These markers are white with black letters and orange boarders.
 They signify speed zones, restricted areas, danger areas, and general information.

 Remember, markings may vary by geographic location.
-Always consult local boating authorities before driving your boat in unfamiliar waters.
+Always consult local boatin the motor Conportation is in the second ing authorities before driving your boat in unfamiliar waters.